cdabrt/GraphicsEngine/README.md

 However, any copying, modification, distribution, or commercial use of this code is prohibited without explicit written permission from me.

 ## Build
 Run the following commands below.
+Make sure to install a C compiler and add it to your PATH if you are on Windows.

 -**Conan commands**
 * conan profile detect --force